What Is a Migraine?

 - Abdominal migraine.
 Experts don’t know a lot about this type.
 It causes stomach pain, nausea, and vomiting.
 It often happens in children and may change into classic migraine headaches over time.

 - Hemiplegic migraine.
-You have short period of paralysis (hemiplegia) or weakness on one side of your body.
+You have a short period of paralysis (hemiplegia) or weakness on one side of your body.
 You might also feel numbness, dizziness, or vision changes.
 These symptoms can also be signs of a stroke, so get medical help right away.

 - Ophthalmic migraine.
 This is also known as an ocular or retinal migraine.
 It causes short-lived, partial, or total loss of vision in one eye, along with a dull ache behind the eye, which may spread to the rest of your head.
 Get medical help right away if you have any vision changes.